kzoheir/Udacity/Self-Driving Car Engineer Nanodegree Program/ComputerVisionAndDeepLearning/VehicleDetectionAndTracking/LecturesSummary.md

 Important parameter to avoid overfitting: min_sample_split.
 Default is 2. i.e: for 2 sample data the tree will split.

+Bias-Variance dilemma:
+-Bias: Not learning from data.
+Ignore the data.
+Not learning at all
+-Variance: Other extreme: Extremelly perceptive to data.
+Cannot handle anything that was not trained on before.
+What is need is a balance between the two.

 Entropy: May be not so much needed:
 - An Entropy of 1 means equal distribution.
 E.g.: Fliping a fair coin.
 For totally enfair coin (always gets a head) entropy is 0.
 For 25%-75%: Entropy is 0.811